DATABASE

 Exclusive Access to Archival OAS Publications

-For the first time, researchers can access hundreds of official OAS publications, digitized from the holdings of the Columbus Memorial Library, that were previously only available in person or by special request.
+For the first time, researchers can access nearly 1,500 official OAS publications, digitized from the holdings of the Columbus Memorial Library, that were previously only available in person or by special request.

 Powerful Discovery Tools with Expert-Enhanced Metadata